gianniskts/Covid19InfectedPopulationPerDay/README.md

 Finally,  14 days are needed for 10000 of population to be infected from 1 infected person with Covid-19 disease with an R-index of 1.16.
-Furthermore, as we can see the infection growth is logarithmic.
+Furthermore, the infection growth is logarithmic.